CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Display Current Directory Contents in Long Format
+# Display Current Directory Contents in Long Format (Including Hidden Files)

-This shell script displays the contents of the current directory in a long format.
-The long format includes detailed information about each file or directory, such as permissions, owner, size, and modification time.
+This script displays the contents of the current directory, including hidden files, in a long format.

 ## Usage